UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_10.md

 ```out
 {'bedrooms': 3, 'bathrooms': 2, 'city': 'Vancouver', 'price': 7, 'date_sold': (1, 3, 2015), 'bed monster': True}
 ```

-Keys are not limited to strings and can be many different data types including numerical values and tuples (but not dictionaries or lists).
-Values can contain most datatypes and structure such as lists, tuples and even a dictionary:

 ``` python
 house[9999] = ['age', 'old']